statnet/ASMMPreP_Two_Race_Groups/README.md

-# ASMMPreP_Two_Race_Groups
+# Two-Race-ASMM-PrEP-paper
-Software and scripts in support of the CAMP paper for PrEP use among ASMM in two race groups
+R modules for MARDHAM https://github.com/statnet/Mardham Simulation and analysis scripts

+Code base for : Impact and efficiency of pre-exposure prophylaxis among black and white adolescent sexual minority males: a modeling study